Plast: First Era: 1911–1920

-Plast was founded in Lviv (Lwów, Lemberg), Austro-Hungarian Galicia in 1911 as the Ukrainian Scout Organization.
-Ukrainian Scouting has been known since its inception as "Plast".
-In Ukrainian a plastun is an historical name for a Cossack scout and sentry serviceman.
-The founder of Ukrainian Scouting, Dr. Oleksander Tysovsky, affectionately known as "Drot," adapted the universal Scout principles to the needs and interests of Ukrainian youth.
+Plast was founded in Lviv (Lwów, Lemberg), Austro-Hungarian Galicia in 1911.
+It became the first Ukrainian Scouting organization.
+In Ukrainian, plastun is a historical name for a Cossack scout and sentry serviceman.
+The founder of Ukrainian Scouting, Oleksander Tysovsky, affectionately known as "Drot," adapted the universal Scout principles to the needs and interests of Ukrainian youth.

 Born during great social and political upheavals in Europe, Ukrainian Plast came into being to fulfill specific national aims, unlike other Scout organizations.
 The first Scout troops were formed in Lviv in 1911 by Petro Franko and Ivan Chmola.
-Plast is generally deemed to have been officially founded by Dr. Oleksander Tysovsky on 12 April 1912, at the Lviv Academic Gymnasium.
+Stepan Bandera’s uncle, Osyp Bandera, was an active socio-political figure.
+He had been a member of Plast since 1912 and led a local scout group.

 Scouting spread rapidly to the other cities and towns, and by 1913 the first Supreme Scout Council had been formed and the first handbook published.
 The same year, the Orhanizatsiyniy Plast Komitet was formed in Lviv by Plast groups from different regions, and the first hiking camp was organized.
+By 1914, Plast squads existed in all Ukrainian gymnasiums of Galicia.
+In Bukovyna Ukrainian school youth organized into a "Plast Regiment" named after Ivan Bohun, which included around 800 participants.
+In June 1914 Plast members from Galicia and Bukovyna gathered on a congress in Lviv.
+In the same year a travelling camp was organized by the Plast on Chornohora.

+With the start of the First World War many members of the Plast enlisted into the Legion of Ukrainian Sich Riflemen.
 By 1916, its membership exceeded 10,000, and it was a fully developed and functioning organization, consisting of separate branches of Boy Scouts and Girl Guides.
 Ukrainian Plast held regular camps for Cubs, Scouts and Rovers, training courses for leaders, and produced a variety of Scout publications, including a Ukrainian translation of Scouting for Boys.

-Shortly after its founding, World War I brought about the collapse of the two powers occupying ethnic Ukrainian territory, Austria-Hungary and the Russian Empire, and the formation of the Ukrainian National Republic in 1918.
+World War I brought about the collapse of the two powers occupying ethnic Ukrainian territory, Austria-Hungary and the Russian Empire, and the formation of the Ukrainian National Republic in 1918.
 The subsequent years witnessed a great upswing in Scouting, as it spread into the towns and communities where it had been previously unknown, mainly in the newly freed central provinces of Ukraine.
 Hundreds, if not thousands, of boys, inspired by the ideals of service to God and Country which Scouting engenders, volunteered to join the armed forces, fighting on several fronts, and many gave their lives.
+In 1918 the Supreme Plast Council was created, headed by O. Tysovsky.